CharlieMc0/universal-token-launcher/frontend/README.md

 }
 ```

+### Chain Integration

+The chain selection UI is fully integrated with the verification system:
+- Chains that are disabled in the API can be seen but not selected
+- Verification status is unique per chain and displayed in the deployment logs
+- ZetaChain verification is always shown first in the results
+- Chain-specific explorers are used for verification links (e.g., ZetaChain Explorer, Etherscan)

 No user action is required for verification - it happens automatically during deployment.
 Users can simply click on the "Verified" links to view their contract code on the respective block explorers.

+## Token Form Validation

+The application includes comprehensive form validation to ensure all data meets API requirements:

+### Validation Features

+- **Token Information Validation:**
+  - Token name must not be empty
+  - Token symbol must not be empty and should be 6 characters or less
+  - Decimals must be between 0 and 18
+  - Total supply must be a valid number

+- **Address Validation:**
+  - Wallet address must follow the Ethereum address format (`0x` followed by 40 hex characters)
+  - All distribution addresses are validated to ensure proper format

+- **Chain Selection Validation:**
+  - At least one chain must be selected
+  - ZetaChain is required for deployment

+- **Distribution Validation:**
+  - Validates CSV format when uploading distribution lists
+  - Ensures all distribution amounts are positive numbers
+  - Verifies all addresses follow proper Ethereum format

+### Data Formatting

+The application automatically formats data to match backend requirements:

+- Trims whitespace from text inputs
+- Converts numbers to strings for API compatibility
+- Ensures all chain IDs are in string format
+- Formats distribution amounts as strings

+### Error Handling

+- Displays specific error messages for each validation issue
+- Shows detailed API error responses when available
+- Provides structured feedback for CSV parsing errors
+- Allows retry for payment failures but not for user rejections
+- Handles API unavailability gracefully with informative messages
+- Falls back to predefined data when the API cannot be reached
+- Shows "Temporarily unavailable, please check back soon" when chains cannot be loaded

 ## Available Scripts